nodejs/admin/MEMBER_TRAVEL_FUND.md

 #### Considerations for approval of a request

-#### Contents of previous trip reports

-The administrators should take the contents of the requester's previous trip reports (if there is any) into account when they decide whether to approve a travel fund request.

 ##### Impact
 * Preference is given to events hosted or sponsored by the Node.js Foundation.
 For example, Node.js collaboration summits and Diagnostics summits should be given precedence because they bring together members of the